 If you think your child has mumps, visit a Mary Bridge Pediatric Urgent Care or see your child’s pediatrician right away.
 Please notify staff immediately that you think your child has mumps.

 If your child needs the MMR vaccine, make an appointment with your pediatric provider.
 MultiCare also offers these convenient walk-in locations:

-Adults can receive the vaccination at these MultiCare walk-in clinics:
+Adults can receive the vaccination at the MultiCare Express Clinic in Lakewood (vaccines for patients 19 and older)

 Additional resourcesDetails about the mumps outbreak from Washington State Department of Health

 Mark Swart joined MultiCare Health System after retiring from Army Public Affairs at Joint Base Lewis McChord, Wa.
 He has extensive storytelling and communications experience from operations around the globe.
 Mark enjoys being active outdoors, whether it is running, sailing, motorcycling or even working in his yard.More stories by this author